EUDAT-Training/B2SHARE-Training/api/00_Introduction.md

 --------- | -----------
-Description | Description of the function of the request URL path | Grammar for the allowed paths used together with one of the base URLs above HTTP method | Either HTTP protocols GET or POST methods Example | Example of usage
+Description | Description of the function of the request URL path | Grammar for the allowed paths used together with one of the base URLs above HTTP method | Either HTTP protocols GET, POST, PATCH or DELETE methods Example | Example of usage

 Variables in the descriptions: